fermyon/developer/content/spin/v1/dynamic-configuration.md

 ### LLM Runtime Configuration

 Spin provides a Large Language Model interface for interacting with LLMs for inferencing and embedding.
 The default host implementation is to use local CPU/GPU compute.
-However, the Spin runtime configuration file (runtime-config.toml) can be updated to enable Spin to use remote compute using HTTP requests.
+However, the Spin runtime configuration file (`runtime-config.toml`) can be updated to enable Spin to use remote compute using HTTP requests.

+### Remote Compute Provider

 The following is an example of how an application's `runtime-config.toml` file can be configured to use the remote compute option.
 Note the `type`, `url` and `auth_token` are set to `remote_http`, URL of the server and the auth token for the server.